Vinayak-Vats/JavaDecoratorPattern/decoratorpattern/README.md

 # JavaDecoratorPattern
-In this I had build a simple paint job logic with help of java decorator pattern
+In this I had build a simple car paint job logic with help of java decorator pattern